 It is extremely important to protect your skin from the harmful effects of the sun’s rays in order to reduce your risk of skin cancer.
-With five convenient locations serving Jacksonville, Ponte Vedra and St. Augustine, Garcia Facial Plastic Surgery, led by double board-certified facial plastic and reconstructive surgeon Dr. Phillip Garcia, offers these tips on how to protect your skin from the harmful effects of sunlight.
+Conveniently located in Jacksonville, Garcia Facial Plastic Surgery, led by double board-certified facial plastic and reconstructive surgeon Dr. Phillip Garcia, offers these tips on how to protect your skin from the harmful effects of sunlight.
 It is especially important to protect children from harmful UV rays, as a child’s delicate skin is more sensitive to sun damage than that of an adult.
 This damage can increase the child’s risk of developing skin cancer later in life.
 You and your family can still enjoy the sunshine and the outdoors, however, care must be taken to protect skin from the sun.

 Excessive exposure to sunlight is known to damage the skin.
 Some of this damage may be short-term; however, sunburns can lead to future problems, such as skin cancer caused by long-term skin damage.